 It’s recommended to have about 5 sitelinks.
 The process of the creation is pretty straightforward and I don’t think you will have some problems with it.

 The only recommendation is to put final URLs that actually lead to a different page on the website.
-Just writing some text that differs from the rest of the ad but linking to the same page will result in the extension not working.
+Just writing some text that differs from the rest of the ad but linking to the same page will result in the asset not working.

-Callout extension is also shown under the description in the form of short words and phrases that are separated one from another with a hyphen.
+Callout asset is also shown under the description in the form of short words and phrases that are separated one from another with a hyphen.
 Usually, these phrases should specify the products or services that you’re offering.
 (Free shipping, 24h support, etc).

 Take your time and fill as many lines as possible and try not to use the text that you’ve already used in other parts of the ad.